IBM/unitxt/docs/docs/llm_as_judge.rst

 The Unitxt catalog boasts a variety of preexisting LLM as judges that seamlessly integrate into your workflow.

-Let's delve into an example of evaluating a *flan-t5-small* model on the MT-Bench benchmark, specifically utilizing the single model rating variation.
+Let's consider an example of evaluating a *flan-t5-small* model on the MT-Bench benchmark, specifically utilizing the single model rating variation.
 To accomplish this, we require the following:

 1. A Unitxt dataset card containing MT-Bench inputs, which will serve as the input for our evaluated model.
 2. A Unitxt template to be paired with the card.
-As the MT-Bench dataset already includes full prompts, there is no need to construct one using a template; hence, we'll opt for the *empty* template.
+As the MT-Bench dataset already includes full prompts, there is no need to construct one using a template; hence, we'll opt for the *empty* template, which just passes the input prompt from the dataset to the model.
 3. A unitxt format to be utilized with the card.
 Given that *flan* models do not demand special formatting of the inputs, we'll utilize the *empty* format here as well.
 4. An LLM as a judge metric leveraging the MT-Bench evaluation prompt.